zzymyn/gpg-batch-uploader/README.md

           // more leaderboards...
         ];

-4. Navigate to the Google Play developer console and paste this entire file into the javascript console in Chrome.
+4. Navigate to the Google Play developer console and paste the entire BulkUploader.js file into the javascript console in Chrome.